 - Shriek and show “Off Course” if you stray off the route

 An alternative (if you don’t want the bleeps & prompts) is to not hit Go but select the Spanner (Wrench), Map Display and set Always Display to On.
-Then keep pressing the back arrows till you’re out of the menu system.
+Then keep pressing (or press and hold) the back arrow until you’re out of the menu system.
 If you then find the map screen you’ll see your course displayed (in the colour you chose, e.g. lime green above) and you just need to follow the line.
 This option obviously removes any intelligence from the device, which is no bad thing if you don’t want to follow a course exactly or you’re not totally familiar with the technology and want to keep it simple and/or quiet.

 Note that when you hit the Go button, the Garmin will say “Calculating” from 0 to 100% whilst it works out the turn-by-turn notifications for your route.
 The speed at which it goes through this process is not consistent (e.g. it may take as longer to get from 30% to 40% than it did to get from 20% to 30%).
 On longer routes it may stick on 100% for a while.

 Ride WithGPS Premium Users